 If you decide not to use SoloLearn’s exercises, there are a number of alternatives to help learn software engineering languages.

-- Those who are interested in online learning platforms can check out Coursera, Udemy, edX, Treehouse, Ruby Koans, egghead, and Pluralsight, which all have a variety of courses on programming languages and other software engineering topics.
+- Those who are interested in online learning platforms can check out Coursera, Udemy, Treehouse, Ruby Koans, egghead, and Pluralsight.
+They all have a variety of courses on programming languages and other software engineering topics.

 - Coderbyte offer a mix of free and paid resources and challenges for software engineers looking to practice their skills.
 Read more about Coderbyte in our review.

-- Other options are Lambda School and Altcademy, which offer online bootcamps in software engineering, and for Lambda, other subjects as well.
+- Other options are Lambda School, Zip Code Wilmington, and Altcademy, which offer online bootcamps in software engineering and other subjects.

-- Those who are interested in software engineering bootcamps with online and in-person options can check out Actualize, Flatiron School, and App Academy.
+- Those who are interested in software engineering bootcamps with online and in-person options can check out Actualize, Nucamp, Fullstack Academy, Flatiron School, Launch Academy, Codeup, and App Academy.